Alfred Worcester

-Alfred Worcester (1855–1951) was a general practitioner in Waltham, Massachusetts, known for pioneering work in patient care, the treatment of appendicitis, and the use of Caesarean section.
+Alfred Worcester (1855–1951) was a general practitioner in Waltham, Massachusetts.
+He is known for pioneering work in patient care, the treatment of appendicitis, and the use of the Caesarean section.

 Biography

-Alfred Worcester was born in Waltham on June 22, 1855.
-He earned AB at Harvard College, Phi Beta Kappa, in 1878 and MD at Harvard Medical School in 1883.
+Alfred Worcester was born in Waltham, Massachusetts on June 22, 1855.
+He earned his Bachelor's degree (A.B.) at Harvard College in 1878 and was a member of Phi Beta Kappa.
+He received his M.D. at Harvard Medical School in 1883.
 He entered practice in Waltham in 1884 and founded the Waltham Hospital and Training School for Nurses the following year.
-He married Elizabeth Joy Hill (1854–1951), the daughter of a former president of Harvard College, in 1886.
-They had no children.
-Other accomplishments included: founded the Rutland Sanatorium (for care of tuberculosis), 1895; admonished the physicians of eastern Canada to allow the founding of the Victorian Order of Nurses, 1897; president of the Obstetrical Society of Boston, 1899; founded Waltham Baby Hospital, 1902; Major in American Red Cross, Switzerland, 1918–1919; president of the Massachusetts Medical Society 1919–1921; professor of hygiene, Harvard College, 1925–1935.
-He died August 28, 1951, and his wife died six days later at their home in Waltham.
+He married Elizabeth Joy Hill (1854–1951), the daughter of Thomas Hill, former president of Harvard College, Worcester died August 28, 1951.
+His wife died six days later at their home in Waltham.

 Accomplishments

-He was called a pioneer in the organization, practice, training, and science of medical and nursing care.
-He originated the concept of teaching about the care of the patient that would be applicable to all medical specialties.
+Worcester is considered a pioneer in the organization, practice, training, and science of medical and nursing care.
+He began the practice of focusing on the care of the patient, which would be applicable to all medical specialties.
 He was an early adopter of appendectomy for appendicitis and of Caesarean section for complicated labor.
 He advocated for compassionate medical care and counseling for college students and was Harvard College's second Professor of Hygiene.
-He was a prolific writer and speaker and was deeply religious.
+He suffered several life-threatening illnesses, including appendicitis, which informed his approach to patient care.
+He was also a prolific writer and speaker and was deeply religious.
 He gave lectures and sermons across the United States and Canada.

+Worcester also founded the Rutland Sanatorium (for care of tuberculosis) in 1895; admonished the physicians of eastern Canada to allow the founding of the Victorian Order of Nurses in 1897; became the president of the Obstetrical Society of Boston in 1899; founded Waltham Baby Hospital in 1902; was a Major in the American Red Cross in Switzerland, 1918–1919; was the president of the Massachusetts Medical Society 1919–1921; was a professor of hygiene at Harvard College, 1925–1935.

 Because of his innovations, he was often involved in controversy.
-He suffered several life-threatening illnesses, including appendicitis, which informed his approach to patient care.
 Scientific medicine was on the rise while he advocated preserving humanistic medicine.
-Including practical experience in home care during nurses' training, which he organized at the Waltham Training School for Nurses, was frowned upon by hospital-based nursing school administrators of the day.
+Including practical experience in home care in nurses' training, which he organized at the Waltham Training School for Nurses, was frowned upon by hospital-based nursing school administrators of the day.

+Appendectomy

-APPENDECTOMY: In the 1880s, appendicitis was treated expectantly, by waiting for a walled-off abscess to form, with incision and drainage via anterior or posterior approach, and was often fatal.
-The innovation that Worcester adopted was to operate earlier and earlier in the course of the disease and to enter the peritoneum to do so.
+In the 1880s, appendicitis was treated expectantly, by waiting for a walled-off abscess to form, with incision and drainage via anterior or posterior approach.
+This treatment was often fatal.
+Worcester improved on this by operating earlier in the course of the disease, entering the peritoneum to do so.
 At first, this was by open lavage of the peritoneal cavity and removal of what was left of the ruptured appendix.
-Later, he found that he could usually operate before the appendix had ruptured, and prevent generalized peritonitis and abscess formation, and greatly reduce morbidity and mortality.
-The reports of his cases and the controversy between him and the surgeons of Boston demonstrate the evolution of medical and surgical practice and the contribution of generalists to specialty care.
+Later, he found that he could operate before the appendix had ruptured and prevent generalized peritonitis and abscess formation, which greatly reduced morbidity and mortality.
+The reports of his cases and the disagreement between him and the other surgeons of Boston demonstrate the evolution of medical and surgical practice and the contribution of generalists to specialty care.